 - Delayed hunger cues affecting meal timing

-- Changes in body composition affecting insulin resistance
+- Changes in body composition and mobility affecting insulin resistance

 What Stays the Same